pavelc4/tugas-cv/README.md

-# Tugas CV / Portofolio Web
+# Tugas CV

-This is a personal CV/Portofolio website project.
+This is a personal CV website project.

 ## Setup and Installation